Connect with others who understand.

 Side Effects

-Rare but serious side effects may include hyperglycemia (high blood sugar), severe or fatal lung inflammation (pneumonitis or interstitial lung disease), peripheral neuropathy, ocular (eye-related) disorders, including vision changes and dry eyes, infusion site extravasation (leakage of medication into surrounding tissue), and embryo-fetal toxicity (harm to an unborn fetus) when taken during pregnancy.
+Rare but serious side effects may include severe skin reactions such as Stevens-Johnson syndrome or toxic epidermal necrolysis, high blood sugar that can lead to diabetic ketoacidosis, severe lung inflammation (pneumonitis or interstitial lung disease), peripheral neuropathy (nerve damage) that may worsen over time, vision changes and other eye disorders, infusion site damage from leakage of the drug, and embryo-fetal toxicity (harm to an unborn fetus) when taken during pregnancy.

 For more information about this treatment, visit: